bvhoang4285/ini_parser/README.md

-INI database file parser C library
+Fast and simple INI database file parser C library

 Usage:
 1. Use idb_from_file() to parse ini file and store in idb_data structure